conduitl/csv_lesson/README.md

 console.log('File written to: ' + 'output/consolidated.csv');
 ```

 1. This is a more difficult JavaScript pattern that takes some getting use to.
 The `forEach` function takes another function as an argument e.g. `filenames.forEach( doSomething )` where `doSomething` is a function.
 In this case the `(file, index, array) => {...}` is our function.
 Before the arrow `=>`, we have three parameters.
 The first one, `file`, refers to the array element being processed in the `filenames` array as before. `index` refers to the current index being processed in the array. `array` refers to the entire array itself.
+Learn more about [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 2. We use the `index` parameter to tell us whether or not we are reading our first file.
 If the `index` is `0`, then we are.

-3. We the `array` parameter to tell us the length of the array.
+3. We use the `array` parameter to tell us the length of the array.
 This is valuable information and will be put to use later.

 4. We also use the `array` parameter to log the contents of the array, which is the list of files in our folder.
 It makes sense to do this only one time.

 5. Lastly, we get the program to tell us which `index` is currently being process and which `file` that index corresponds to.

+Run the program: `node c1s8.js`.

+We're ready to get the program to do some more heavy lifting.
+We'll add an `else` block that tells the program how to parse all the input files following the first (index: 0).

 <a name="l9"></a>__Listing 9 - Manipulating the file data__  | [return to top](#)
 ```JavaScript